DioxusLabs/docsite/docs-src/0.4/en/cookbook/optimizing.md

 - Dioxus CLI: `dx build --release`
 - Trunk: `trunk build --release`

+## UPX

+If you're not targeting web, you can use the [UPX](https://github.com/upx/upx) CLI tool to compress your executables.

+Setup:

+- Download a [release](https://github.com/upx/upx/releases) and extract the directory inside to a sensible location.
+- Add the executable located in the directory to your path variable.

+You can run `upx --help` to get the CLI options, but you should also view `upx-doc.html` for more detailed information.
+It's included in the extracted directory.

+An example command might be: `upx --best -o target/release/compressed.exe target/release/your-executable.exe`.

 ## Build configuration

 *Note: Settings defined in `.cargo/config.toml` will override settings in `Cargo.toml`.*